Shaaali/identity-apps/docs/sdks/java-ee.md

 ## Add authentication to your app

-To ease development, we have introduced the **[Asgardeo OIDC Agent](https://github.com/asgardeo/asgardeo-tomcat-oidc-agent)** which enables adding OIDC-based login and logout in the web application.
-All you need to do is configure the app to talk to Asgardeo.
+To ease development, we have introduced the [Asgardeo Tomcat OIDC Agent](https://github.com/asgardeo/asgardeo-tomcat-oidc-agent) which enables adding OIDC-based login and logout in the web applications deployed on Tomcat.

 > Refer the [documentation](https://github.com/asgardeo/asgardeo-tomcat-oidc-agent#how-it-works) of Asgardeo Tomcat OIDC Agent for more information on how it works.